 Next, click Generate Claims.
 This will launch a background job to create new claims for recent Visits.

 Alternatively, you can complete this step by clicking the arrow next to View and select Generate Claims.

 Note that only Visits that have the same Bill Code, Client ID, and Visit Start Date will be included on the same claim.

 At least one Visit must be approved for a claim to be created.
 If Unapproved Visits are included on the claim, a warning icon will appear next to the claim's status in the Funder's list of claims.
 As long as a claim contains at least one Unapproved Visit, it cannot be Prepared.

 Viewing Claim Details

-To view the details of a claim, click on the Funder from the Medicaid Summary page and then choose the claim you wish to view.
-From here, you can see a breakdown of the Visits included in the claim and the claim's status history.
+To view the details of a claim, click on the Funder from the Electronic Billing Summary page and then choose the claim you wish to view.
+From here, you can see a summary of the claim information, a breakdown of the Visits included in the claim and the Claim History.
 Any Unapproved Visits that are included will be marked with a warning icon.